A worldbuilding checklist is an ideal tool for anyone looking for more structure when it comes to the process of making a fantasy world.

 This isn’t an exhaustive list either.
 Rather, it’s one that contains the fundamental considerations, the things that will breathe life into your world.

 And you don’t need to define things in absolute detail.
 For some cultural settings, you may only include a line or two, but for others, like civil rights for example, you may write much more about them.
-This will be the case even more so if this cultural consideration is relevant to your story.
+The same is true for the likes of what people eat, technology levels, social structure and so many other things.

-How To Create Your Own Worldbuilding Checklist
+How Do You Create Your Own Worldbuilding List?

 I always recommend trying things out for yourself; things tend to stick in your mind a bit better.
 And another reason is that every writer, one way or another, devises their own methods of writing, one that suits their personality and style best.
-So I encourage you to have a go at making your own worldbuilding checklist.
+So I encourage you to have a go at making your own world building checklist.

 It doesn’t have to be anything fancy, only practical.
 It all depends on your style and what makes you feel comfortable.
 For me, I use a spreadsheet.
 I know some people who use whiteboards.
 Other people write short stories as they go.
 Some commission artwork for more visual inspiration.